ndmitchell/hoogle/docs/HaskellServer.md

-# Steps to install on haskell.org
+# Steps to setup Hoogle on haskell.org

-The machine `hoogle.haskell.org` is located at `104.130.162.85`.
+The machine `hoogle.haskell.org` is located at `104.130.162.85` and runs the Hoogle instance.
+These instructions set up the machine for automatic updates 8pm every day.

-## Installation
+## Initial setup

 ### As `root`

+Install GHC, git and zlib (a required library).

 	add-apt-repository -y ppa:hvr/ghc
 	apt-get update
 	apt-get install ghc-7.8.4 cabal-install-1.18 happy-1.19.4 alex-3.1.3
 	apt-get install git
 	apt-get install zlib1g-dev

-Then create and user `www` configured for SSH access.

 Create a swap file using the instructions [originally from here](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04):